What are the Tax and Accounting Requirements in Ecuador?

 Personal Income Tax

-As mentioned above, income tax depends on the state of residency – all residents have to pay income tax.
+All residents have to pay income tax.
 In order to be considered a resident, you have to be in the country for more than 183 days within a year.
-The income tax rate for anon-resident individuals is set at 22%.
-The tax rate for all residents depend on their income and is therefore taxed at progressive rates from 0% when receiving low income to up to 35%.
+The tax rate for all residents depends on their income and is therefore taxed at progressive rates from 0% when receiving low income to up to 37%, this is paid once a year in the month of March according to the table published by the Internal Revenue Service.

 The employer has to file the monthly income tax for all employees, so employed individuals don’t have to deal with the tax office themselves.
-Self-employed income tax has to be filled twice a year: 50% has to be paid between the 10th and 28th of July and the other 50% has to be paid between the 10th to 28th of September.
 As mentioned before, the exact date of filing depends on the 9th digit of the tax identification number.
 When foreign individuals decide to move to another country they have to make sure to have paid all their income taxes as well as cancel their taxpayer identification number (RUC) if they have received one during their stay.

 Other Employee Contributions – Pension & Health